Probing spacetime fluctuations using cold atom traps: Abstract

 \section{Abstract}

-We investigate the oscillation of the center of mass of trapped Bose-Einstein condensates coupled to the zero-point fluctuations of the gravitational field.
+We investigate the position oscillation of a particle that models the center of mass quantum state of a trapped Bose-Einstein condensate coupled to the zero-point fluctuations of the gravitational field.
 A semiclassical analysis is performed that allows to calculate the mean square amplitude of the oscillation.
 In analogy with the Lamb shift in quantum electrodynamics, this gives rise to an upshift of the energy of the trapped condensates.
-We show that for an elongated trap, the energy shift scales quadratically with the length as well as cubically with the total number of atoms, leading to an energy increase of 1 \% using a 5 cm long trap with $10^8$ rubidium atoms.
-This could potentially lead to the first observable effect of low energy quantum gravity and provide a stringent test for any viable theory of quantum gravity.
+We show that for an elongated trap, the energy shift scales quadratically with the length as well as cubically with the total number of atoms.